phonghaw2/extension-crawl-shoope/README.md

-# extension-crawl-shoope
+# extension-learn-jp
-Just crawl HTML DOM
+Just like another translate extension, but i want build it by myself